felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ---

-# Appendix: Additional tips
+# Appendix: Additional ideas

 In this section, I will tell you about some tricks I picked up over years of learning from books.
 If you have other interesting tricks you would like to share, please let me know in the comments below! :pray:

-## Tip 1: Never go out without your book, highlighter and pen
+## Idea 1: Never go out without your book, highlighter and pen

 Personally, I feel naked whenever I go somewhere without my book, my notebook, my pen and my highlighter.